Sun Pharma Q3 Results: Profit Rises In Line With Estimates

 The board of directors approved an interim dividend of Rs 7.50 per share during their meeting on Jan.
 31.

+The company had also announced the acquisition of Concert Pharmaceuticals Inc. in January 2023.

+"Concert’s lead asset, deuroxolitinib, has a potential best-in-class profile in Alopecia Areata, an area of dermatology with high unmet need.
+We are excited to offer this new treatment option to dermatologists worldwide.
+Given our commercial strength, we would be well-positioned to bring this product to market," Shanghvi said.

-Shares of Sun Pharma were trading 1.3% lower after the results were announced on Tuesday, compared with a 0.05% gain in the benchmark Sensex at 1:39 p.m.
+Shares of Sun Pharma were trading 1.18% lower after the results were announced on Tuesday, compared with a 0.13% decline in the benchmark Sensex at 2:49 p.m.